andrewzenkov/deeper-node/README.md

 <h1>Node in a little details</h1>

-// In this article I will mention Node meaning NodeJS.
+## Before start
+### `Node` === `Node.js`

-Here will be described a few important Advanced Node concepts.
+Here will be described a few important advanced Node concepts.
 Before getting started, let's take a look at very base introduce to understand what Node is and what the purpose of using it.

 Node is a platform for creating server side application using javascript language.
 It was created as powerful system, which allows using all js concepts without any problems with performance.